Time Series Part 1: An Introduction to Time Series Analysis

 This tutorial provide the basics on time series analysis.

-In this tutorial we provide some basics on time series so you can go further explore different types of time series problems.
-This will serve as base to explore the forecasting algorithms that will be introduced in future tutorials.
+In this tutorial we provide some basics on time series so you can go further exploring different types of time series problems.
+It will serve as base to understand the forecasting algorithms that will be introduced in future tutorials.

 The complete code of this tutorial can be found at 01-Intro_time_series_tutorial.ipynb on GitHub.

 - How to decompose time series

 - How to make a time series stationary

 Time series analysis deals with data that is ordered in time.
 Time series data is one of the most common data types and it is used in a wide variety of domains: finance, climate, health, energy, governance, industry, agriculture, business etc. Being able to effectively work with such data is an increasingly important skill for data scientists, especially when the goal is to report trends, forecast, and even detect anomalies.